Tom House: Coach

 After his retirement as a player, House became a pitching coach.
 In addition to Bachelor of Science in marketing and Master of Business Administration degrees from USC, House holds a Ph.D. in sports psychology from U.S. International University (now Alliant International University).
 Early in his career, he employed what were thought of as unusual methods at the time, but have since been adopted by the baseball community at large such as having pitchers under his tutelage throw a football.

 House became the pitching coach for the Texas Rangers in 1985, during which time he was notable for his work with Nolan Ryan.
 During Ryan's induction into the Baseball Hall of Fame on July 25, 1999, he credited House as a positive influence on his career, saying:

 While I was [with the Rangers] I was very fortunate to have a pitching coach by the name of Tom House.
 And Tom and I are of the same age and Tom is a coach that is always on the cutting edge.
 And I really enjoyed our association together and he would always come up with new training techniques that we would try and see how they would work in to my routine.
 And because of our friendship and Tom pushing me, I think I got in the best shape of my life during the years that I was with the Rangers.

 House has also worked as a coach for the Houston Astros, San Diego Padres, Chunichi Dragons, and Chiba Lotte Marines.
 He is an advisor with the American Sports Medicine Institute, and is the co-founder of the National Pitching Association.
 Through the NPA, he runs a series of camps and clinics for athletes, and markets a series of instructional videos for young baseball players.
 House has also written or co-written nineteen instructional books on baseball, as well as an autobiography.

 In 1998, the American Baseball Coaches Association presented House with a lifetime achievement award.

 House served as pitching coach for the USC Trojans from 2008-2011, when he retired from coaching.

 In 2008, House worked as a consultant and pitching coach for the reality program The Million Dollar Arm.
 In this capacity, he trained two young Indian prospects, Rinku Singh and Dinesh Patel over a period of seven months.
 At the end of that time he had raised the velocity of both prospects' fastballs to major league levels, and the two signed professional baseball contracts with the Pittsburgh Pirates' organization.
 The story of The Million Dollar Arm is dramatized in the Disney movie of the same name.

-Recently, House has worked with several NFL quarterbacks, including, Dak Prescott, Drew Brees, Tom Brady, Alex Smith, Carson Palmer, Cody Kessler, Matt Cassel, Jared Goff, Marcus Mariota, Andrew Luck, Jimmy Garoppolo, Carson Wentz, Terrelle Pryor, Tim Tebow, Andy Dalton, Blake Bortles, Matt Ryan, and Mac Jones.
+Recently, House has worked with several NFL quarterbacks, including, Dak Prescott, Drew Brees, Tom Brady, Alex Smith, Carson Palmer, Cody Kessler, Matt Cassel, Jared Goff, Marcus Mariota, Andrew Luck, Jimmy Garoppolo, Carson Wentz, Terrelle Pryor, Tim Tebow, Andy Dalton, Blake Bortles, Matt Ryan, Mac Jones, and Bo Nix.